Latest Stories

 What to know:

-Foreceps, is a great example of something ou should be conulted about.
+Forceps, is a great example of something you should be consulted about.
 In 2020, 5.2 percent of Australian women had a vaginal birth assisted by forceps and 7.4 percent were assisted by vacuum.
-Looking a little like lard salad spoons, they are a tool used by doctors to speed up or guide your baby's arrival into the world.
+Looking a little like large salad spoons, they are a tool used by doctors to speed up or guide your baby's arrival into the world.
 They are used in the pushing stage of labour, after your baby has begun to descend through the birth canal.
 If the baby is struggling or labour has stalled or either your baby or you are distressed, forceps can be used to work with your contractions to move your baby through the canal.
 If you haven't had a epidural, you will be given pain and/or numbing medication and will need to lie on your back for the remainder of the delivery so your doctor has the ideal view and access.
 When used correctly, the risk of using forceps are low, but also unique to your situation (which is why you should use your B.R.A.I.N.).
 For the baby, bruising on the scalp or a temporary swelling of the head can occur, but should return to normal in a few days.
 Temporary facial nerve palsy is rare and will heal in a few weeks, as will skull fractures.
-Bleeding within the skull is very rare but serious and your baby will be monitored for signs of this is foreceps are used.
+Bleeding within the skull is very rare but serious and your baby will be monitored for signs of this is forceps are used.
 For the mother, vaginal tears ar more common with forceps.
 Tears of the muscle or rectum wall occur in 10 percent of forcep assisted deliveries compared to three percent of unassisted deliveries.
 Risk of pelvic organ prolapse and incontinence are also increased with forceps.

 Shit happens, literally.